puppetlabs/puppetdb/documentation/api/query/v4/facts.markdown

       "environment": <facts environment>
     }

 The array is unsorted.
-Fact values can be strings, floats, integers, booleans, arrays, or maps.
+Fact values can be strings, floats, integers, Booleans, arrays, or maps.
 Map and array values can be any of the same types.

 If no facts match the query, an empty JSON array will be returned.
-Querying against `value` will return matches only at the top-level, hashes and arrays cannot be matched.
+Querying against `value` will return matches only at the top level.
+Hashes and arrays cannot be matched.

 ### Examples